coder/code-server/docs/MAINTAINING.md

 ### Publishing a release

-1. Go to GitHub Actions > Draft release > Run workflow off commit you want to release.
-CI will automatically upload the artifacts to the release.
-Make sure CI has finished on that commit.
+1. Go to GitHub Actions > Draft release > Run workflow on the commit you want to release.
+Make sure CI has finished the build workflow on that commit or this will fail.
-1. CI will automatically grab the artifacts, publish the NPM package from `npm-package`, and publish the Docker Hub image from `release-images`.
+2. CI will automatically grab the build artifact on that commit, inject the version into the `package.json`, put together platform-specific packages, and upload those packages to a draft release.
-1. Publish release.
+3. Summarize the major changes in the `CHANGELOG.md`.
-1. After, create a new branch called `release/v0.0.0` (replace 0s with actual version aka v4.5.0)
+4. Copy the relevant changelog section to the release then publish it.
-1. Summarize the major changes in the `CHANGELOG.md`
+5. CI will automatically publish the NPM package, Docker image, and update Homebrew using the published release assets.
-1. Bump chart version in `Chart.yaml`.
+6. Bump the chart version in `Chart.yaml` and merge in the changelog updates.

 #### Release Candidates

 We prefer to do release candidates so the community can test things before a full-blown release.
 To do this follow the same steps as above but:

-1. Only bump version in `package.json`
+1. Add a `-rc.<number>` suffix to the version.
-1. use `0.0.0-rc.0`
+2. When you publish the release select "pre-release".
+CI will not automatically publish pre-releases.
-1. When you publish the release, select "pre-release"
+3. Do not update the chart version or merge in the changelog until the final release.

 #### AUR